Jo Adell: Draft and minors

 Adell was considered one of the top prospects for the 2017 Major League Baseball (MLB) draft.
 He was selected by the Los Angeles Angels with the tenth overall selection in the draft.
-He began his professional career in June 2017 with the AZL Angels, and after batting .288/.351/.542 with four home runs, 21 RBIs, and 10 stolen bases, he was promoted to the Orem Owlz.
-He spent the rest of the season with Orem, batting .376/.411/.518 with one home run and nine RBIs in 18 games for them.
+He began his professional career in June with the Arizona League Angels, and after batting .288/.351/.542 with four home runs, 21 RBI, and 10 stolen bases, he was promoted to the Orem Owlz.
+He spent the rest of the season with Orem, batting .376/.411/.518 with one home run and nine RBI in 18 games for them.